khaftab/web-pulse/README.md

 Check out the latest beta release here: https://github.com/louislam/uptime-kuma/releases

 ### Bug Reports / Feature Requests

 If you want to report a bug or request a new feature, feel free to open a [new issue](https://github.com/louislam/uptime-kuma/issues).

 ### Translations

-If you want to translate Uptime Kuma into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).
+If you want to translate Web Pulse into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).

 ## Spelling & Grammar